gonna-give-you-u/goofy-ahh-mod/README.md

 feel free to make your own stupid ahh suggestions and report issues<br>
 <br>
 <details>
-  <summary>credits for assets that are not mine and aren't public domain (or public-domain-like) (boring stuff to do with legal)</summary>
+  <summary>BORING STUFF: credits for assets that are not mine and aren't public domain (or public-domain-like)</summary>
   assets are in src/main/resources/assets/poop<br>
   textures/block:<br>
     ios_poop_huiwenzi.png, hardpoop.png: this Pile of Poo huiwenzi glyph style belongs to Apple Inc.<br>